emard/ulx3s-bin/README.md

 When alarm is triggered, D11 should be off.
 While D11 is dimly lit, power down board by setting SHUTDOWN signal to 1 or shortly connect R13 to 3.3V.
 When alarm is triggered, board should turn on.

+# Troubleshooting

+If manually soldering, solder first BGA chip and check all of its connections using universal instrument set to diode test.

+Connect it reverse: (+) RED wire to GND of PCB, probe FPGA pins connectivity with (-) BLACK wire.
+A reading of 0.5-0.7 V indicate proper electrical connection to BGA.
+It comes from the voltage drop of reverse polarity protection silicon diodes which come from silicon wafer design and are present on every pin.

+FPGA chip soldered on PCB without any other parts should respond to JTAG commands if proper supply voltages 1.1V, 2.5V, 3.3V are connected.
+No clock, no capacitors, no resistors nothing else is required for this test, just BGA soldered.

+If this test passes, proceed with soldering rest of components.
+Solder "power" and "usb" section and try programming using US1 connector.
+Don't forget diode D8 at "usb" section, it passes 5V USB supply to the power section.